Course code: AVI50219 (supersedes AVI50215 from first intake in 2020)

 Applicants can indicate their intention to apply for RPL for this qualification when they apply for the course.

-Applicants who have previously attained CASA licences can apply for RPL at the following specific entry points.
+Applicants who have previously attained a relevant CASA licence, and are current with that licence, can apply for RPL at the following defined entry points.
 We provide a streamlined RPL process for these entry points:

 - CASA Recreational Pilot Licence

 - CASA Commercial Pilot Licence

 This course is both a VET Diploma and the CASA Integrated CPL Course.
 ‘Integrated’ means the theory and practical flying are integrated and sequenced together into a 150 hour flying program.
 Without this integration it is not feasible to complete the requirements of the integrated course.
 For this reason we do not recommend students study CPL theory and/or take CPL exams before commencing this course.
 We are open to recognising completion of some CPL exams via RPL, but we are less inclined to recognise prior attainment where most/all CPL exams have been completed outside of an integrated CPL course.